EceSenaEtoglu/news-recommendation-system/README.md

 - **Performance Comparison**: Multi-configuration benchmarking

 ## Project Status

 This is an ongoing learning project that started for self development.
-The ideas in this project is subject to use in the Inform Me project, please check the licence before wanting to contribute.
+The ideas in this project is subject to use in the Inform Me project, please check the licence.